State Law Guide · Updated January 2026

 Your Cancellation Rights

 Under Illinois Service Contract Act, Illinois consumers have the right to cancel F&I products purchased from dealers.
+During the free look period (30 days), you receive a full refund.
 After this period, you're still entitled to a pro-rata refund based on unused time or mileage.

 Timeline